NishikinoSky/NishikinoSky.github.io/_posts/2020-10-16-Operating-System.md

 OS is a resource abstractor and allocator.
 It decides who (which running program) gets what resource (share) and when.

-How to stat an OS?
+How to start an OS?
 > The boostrap program stored in ROM.
 >
 > The bootstrap program initializes the computer.